Faculty Essentials

 11. Can I e-mail final grades to students?

 If the email is being sent to each student one at a time and doesn't’t include the grades and information of other students and it is sent to their assigned university email address, then this is not considered a violation of FERPA.
 Notification of grades via e-mail is permissible.
 However, there is no guarantee of confidentiality.
-It’s preferable view their grades in SAIL or the Blackboard grade-book.
+It’s preferable view their grades in SAIL or the Canvas grade-book.
 Student’s also have the option to order Official paper or eTranscripts.

 12. May I include a student’s grade in a letter of recommendation that the student has asked me to write?